nitrite/nitrite-doc/java-sdk/modules/module-system.md

 - `NitriteStore` - A plugin to provide storage functionality.
 - `NitriteMapper` - A plugin to provide object mapping functionality.
 - `NitriteIndexer` - A plugin to provide indexing functionality.
+- `EntityConverter` - A plugin to provide entity conversion functionality.

 You can implement any of the above plugins to extend the functionality of Nitrite.